 FUJITSU Work Life Shift – a positive opportunity for us all

-Technological changes within the workplace is not a new phenomenon.
-But the pandemic has fundamentally changed our perceptions of what can be possible when businesses are forced to react rapidly.
-The crisis and our consequential reliance on tech has challenged our scepticism of ‘anything technical’, and as such, many of us no longer feel meetings must be face-to-face.
+Technological change within the workplace is not a new phenomenon.
+But the 2020 pandemic led to a fundamental change in our perceptions of what can be possible when businesses are forced to react and adapt at speed.
+The crisis and our subsequent reliance on technology led workers to challenge their scepticism of ‘anything technical’, and as such, many no longer feel meetings must be face-to-face.

-What’s really galvanized this shift towards technology is the parallel shift in our personal lives.
+Another factor in the shift towards the increasing use of technology is the change in our personal lives.
 Grandparents are now using Zoom to stay in touch with their grandchildren.
-Avid shop-goers have traded in shopping bags for online orders, and many others have converted to digital services like online banking while they stay at home.
+Avid shoppers have traded in shopping bags for online orders, and many others have converted to digital services like online banking.

 Essentially, many of the cultural barriers to technology adoption have been lifted and this opens up a massive opportunity for workplaces to challenge the very foundations of their traditions.
-This moment has given us the chance to reimagine everything in a more sustainable, inclusive, and healthier way, which will create a more fulfilling and productive working experience for all.
+This moment has given us the chance to reimagine everything in a more sustainable, inclusive, and healthier way, which will create a more fulfilling and productive employee experience.

-A question every business will have faced at some point over the course of this year is: How do we enable our employees to work from anywhere?
+A question every business faced at the height of the 2020 pandemic was: How do we enable smart working so our employees can work from anywhere?

 Previously, we’ve placed our trust in the corporate network as the fort that protects our digital assets and data.
 Now, businesses ideally need to move to a ‘Zero Trust Net Security’ approach whereby everyone and everything trying to access the corporate network is treated as hostile, until their identity has been validated and we know exactly what and why they’re trying to access it.
 This approach means we can enable people to work from anywhere on any device, in the knowledge that they’re safe to.

-Modern management and cloud solutions also grant workers access to the latest technology, which contributes to employee experience, productivity, and business’ competitiveness.
-As part of this, businesses need to regularly consider the tools its providing and how they help their workforce to collaborate effectively in this new paradigm.
+Modern management and cloud solutions also grant workers access to the latest technology, which contributes to employee workplace experience, productivity, and business’ competitiveness.
+As part of this, businesses need to regularly consider the digital workplace collaboration tools their providing and how they help their workforce to collaborate effectively in this new paradigm.